elastic/ecs-logging/spec/README.md

 The specification aims to keep uniformity accross the libraries and to provide a human digestible output while producing a structured format.

-The ordering of the next three keys must be respected in every ecs-logging library:
+The ordering of the next three keys must be respected in every ecs-logging library (unless the logging framework makes this impossible):

 1. `@timestamp`, base field
 2. `log.level`, log field